Peter Falk: Peter Falk's Law

-According to Falk's daughter Catherine, his second wife Shera Danese (who also was his conservator), allegedly stopped some of his family members from visiting him; did not notify them of major changes in his condition; and did not notify them of his death and funeral arrangements.
+According to Falk's daughter Catherine, his second wife Shera Danese (who also was his conservator) allegedly stopped some of his family members from visiting him; did not notify them of major changes in his condition; and did not notify them of his death and funeral arrangements.
 Catherine encouraged the passage in 2015 of legislation called colloquially "Peter Falk's Law".
 The new law was passed in New York state to protect children from being cut off from news of serious medical and end-of-life developments regarding their parents or from contact with them.
 The law provides guidelines regarding visitation rights and notice of death with which an incapacitated person's guardians or conservators must comply.

 As of 2020, more than fifteen states had enacted such laws.
-In introducing the measure, Senator John DeFrancisco said, "For every wrong there should be a remedy.
+In introducing the measure, New York State Senator John DeFrancisco said, "For every wrong there should be a remedy.
 This bill gives a remedy to children of elderly and infirm parents who have been cut off from receiving information about their parents.
 It also gives them an avenue through the courts to obtain visitation rights with the parents."